This is not a critique on HEMA manufacturers and their choices for how they name the products in the catalogues.

 And when it comes to swords, things are most confusing.

 A favourite example is I.33.
-Right now, this is the name of one arming sword by Albion Swords, one designed by them, but made for the Royal Armouries, and one by Regenyei Armory.
+Right now, this is the name of: one arming sword made by Albion Swords; one designed by Albion, but made for the Royal Armouries; and one by Regenyei Armory.

-People might be under the wrong impression that these swords are somehow based on the swords in the treatise I.33, or the Tower Manuscript, but that is not exactly true.
-And how could it be, when one is a type XII, another – type XV, and a third – an atypical blunt that might be a XVI?
+People might be under the wrong impression that these swords are somehow based on the swords in treatise I.33, or the Tower Manuscript, but that is not exactly true.
+And how could it be, when one is a type XII, another a type XV, and the third an atypical blunt that might be a XVI?

 Of course not.
-Or rather, they could be, but so could be other types – XIII, Xa, XVIII.
-The stylized art of I.33 doesn’t really show much more than a “sword” – straight blade with some profile taper and a simple crossguard and pommel.
+Or rather, they could be, but so, too, could they be other types – XIII, Xa, XVIII.
+The stylized art of I.33 doesn’t really show much more than a “sword” – a straight blade with some profile taper and a simple crossguard and pommel.

 The same goes for most swords you see in treatises.
 While one may argue that Talhoffer shows a type XVa in his manuscripts, and that type was very popular in his time, it can just as easily be an XVIIIb.
 And that doesn’t mean his techniques won’t work with a XVIa, XVII, or a XIX.

-Later masters with access to better art sometimes deliberately point that out through the illustrations – for example Viggiani, who shows sideswords with a simple guard, with the classic rings only, up to a full Schiavona-like basket.
-And all of them on different blades, some thinner, some – much wider.
+Later masters with access to better art sometimes deliberately point that out through their illustrations – for example Viggiani, who shows sideswords with a simple guard, with the classic rings only, up to a full Schiavona-like basket.
+And all of them on different blades, some thinner, some much wider.

 Another example on the market that may confuse some people are the two Cold Steel longswords.
 Many people agree they make decent cutting swords, but some are confused – should they get the “Italian” one when they study Liechtenauer?
 Or if they like the “German” one, but train Fiore…